Differentiated instruction is a student-centered approach to teaching and learning created by Carol Ann Tomlinson.

 One student might want to do internet research, another might want to use the library books, and another wants to make phone calls to local museums.
 These are all legitimate differentiated ways of learning the same content – but they give the students maximum choice to keep them engaged.

-Often, varying the learning process also means mixing up lessons based on learning styles or learning modalities.
+Often, varying the learning process also means mixing up lessons based on learning modalities.
 A visual student might be more drawn to watching a video, while a reader might prefer to read a book on the topic.
 A musical learner meanwhile might want to listen to a song about the topic!

 3. Varying the Assessment